-‘Riverdale’ Episode 5 Spoilers: Betty Finds Out The Dark Secrets of Her Family?
+‘Riverdale’ Episode 5 Spoilers: Betty Finds Out The Dark Secrets Of Her Family?

 Meanwhile, Betty has teamed up with Jughead Jones for the school paper to try to crack the case of Jason, because they think that the Blossoms might be hiding something.
 But it seems that Betty will be finding out more about another family than she’d want — her own.
 The Coopers have their own secrets, from Polly’s supposed stay in a mental institution to Betty’s apparent need for medication.
 Plus there’s Alice Cooper, highstrung mom and ultimate control freak.
 Who knows what secrets she and Betty’s dad have in and around Riverdale.
 Could they somehow be responsible for Jason’s death?
 Was he maybe meeting up with Polly one week after his fake drowning, only to get shot by a Cooper?

 On the lighter, possibly more romantic side of things, something might be brewing between Betty and Jughead.
-This something might come into play in the 6th episode of the season, rather than episode 5.
+This something might come into play in the 6th episode of the season, rather than Episode 5.
 Lili Reinhart, who plays Betty, did say in an interview with MTV, that she thinks that Betty and Jughead make a great pair and that Archie is so wrong for her.
 Some fans are already shipping ‘Bughead’ and there have been photos released by CW that hint at an upcoming kiss.
 That’s certainly a twist that’s far from the comic book canon.

-Riverdale Episode 5 airs on Thursday February 23 at 9|8c on The CW.
+Riverdale Episode 5 airs on Thursday February 23 at 9/8c on The CW.
 Watch the latest full promo trailer below:

-[Image by Dean Buscher /The CW]
+[Featured Image by Dean Buscher/The CW]